—Storm-proof, Hurricane-tested Server Recovery

 On Monday October 29th, 2012, Hurricane Sandy flooded much of New England.
 Customers using our remote-backup service booted their servers on our network and were saved from the storm.

-We provide a unique backup service that not only backs up your data for recovery of individual files like a traditional backup, but also enables booting your server from our network in the event that your existing server cannot quickly recover.
+We provide a unique Linux server backup solution that not only secures your data for recovery of individual files like a traditional backup, but also enables booting your server from our network in the event that your existing server cannot quickly recover.
 Once we have booted your server on our network, you need only update your DNS settings to point at the new server.
 If you are unfamiliar with DNS changes, we can assist with this process.
 In addition, we can live-replicate your SQL database to the backup system, thus minimizing data loss in the event of server failure.

 Because this failure-recovery mechanism depends on DNS to switch into the recovery environment, it is important that your time-to-live (TTL) values are relatively low.
 We recommend no more than a 2-hour TTL, possibly less if your infrastructure warrants it.
 The shorter a TTL, the more load your DNS server will experience responding to DNS requests—the higher the TTL, the longer remote clients will take to recognize the change.